 *ii It should be noted that Senetchko’s work incorporates elements of both socialist realism and social realism.
 Socialist Realism: patriotic in its intentions, this is a genre that glorifies socialist/communist values in the depiction of daily life of the proletariat.
 Social Realism: paintings that are intended to reflect the current state of working class and poor members of society—without the rose-colored glasses.
 An intentionally realistic and often critical portrayal of society.

-In all works of this series, landscape and perspective remains uniform—the mountains, stacked like bookends on either side of the sky, loom large.
-Line the series up in a row, side by side, and the peaks and valley of each painting form an undulating wavelength that has no endpoint or beginning.
+In all works of this series, landscape and perspective remain uniform—the mountains, stacked like bookends on either side of the sky, loom large.
+Line the series up in a row, side by side, and the peaks and valleys of each painting form an undulating wavelength that has no endpoint or beginning.